Menu

 Average Waiting Time for Admission

-In 2024, the average waiting time for admission to the Inpatient POLAR Programme was 57 days.
-The average waiting time for admission to the Day Programme was 28 days.
+The average waiting time for admission to the Day Programme was 30 days.
 In some cases, patients experience a longer waiting time as they await sanction (approval for funding) for their prosthesis.

 Average Length of Stay

-In 2024, the average length of stay for patients in the POLAR Inpatient Programme was 52 days, and POLAR Day Programme.
+The average length of stay for patients in the POLAR Inpatient Programme was 48 days.